awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-common.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/GatewayMaintenance_75.png)<a name="MaintenanceConsoleWindowMenu-common"></a>

 **To log in to the gateway's local console**
 + If this is your first time logging in to the local console, log in to the VM with the default credentials\.

-  For File Gateway before June 20, 2018, Volume Gateway, and Tape Gateway the default user is *sguser* and the default password is *sgpassword*\.
-For File Gateway after June 20, 2018, the default user is *admin* and the default password is *password*\.
+For volume and tape gateways the default user name is `sguser` and the password is `sgpassword`\.
+For file gateways the default user name is `admin` and the password is `password`

   Otherwise, use your credentials to log in\.